The Npcap API

 int pcap_setmode(pcap_t *p, int mode);

-Valid values for mode are MODE_CAPT (default capture mode) and MODE_STAT (statistical mode).
-See the section called “Gathering Statistics on the network traffic” for details about statistical mode.
+Statistical mode.
+See the section called “Gathering Statistics on the network traffic” for details.

 pcap_setmintocopy